-3 Essential Qualities to Improve the Odds of Hiring a Good Sales Person
+3 Key Qualities to Improve Odds of Hiring a Good Salesperson

 What’s the economic outlook for next year?
 Rising interest rates?
 Inflation?
 Recession?
 Answer: No one knows for sure.
 However, one thing you can count on is that you will need to hire new salespeople next year, irrespective of national economic conditions.

 Whether to replace underperformers, fill vacancies, or take advantage of new opportunities, sales managers must always be recruiting and hiring new sales talent.